arosenkranz/scenarios/notebook-api-lab/03-update-notebook.md

 While your notebook in its current state displays good information about the application, it may not be enough to provide a full picture of what actually happened during the week to produce such metrics.
 For some, it may be helpful to correlate an application's performance with other data sourced from services such as PagerDuty or Jira.

-In this step, you'll update your notebook with release notes for the week from the application's repository.
+In this step, you'll update your notebook with release notes from the application's repository.

 ## Get Release Notes Data from GitHub